derekargueta/Projects/README.md

   - [ ] Groovy
   - [ ] Rust

-*Mail Checker (POP3 / IMAP)** - The user enters various account information include web server and IP, protocol type (POP3 or IMAP) and the application will check for email at a given interval.
+**4) Mail Checker (POP3 / IMAP)** - The user enters various account information include web server and IP, protocol type (POP3 or IMAP) and the application will check for email at a given interval.
   - [ ] Go
   - [ ] Java
   - [ ] Rust